Ushuaia to Antarctica | How to Get There and Travel Tips

 Many travellers prefer an air cruise to Antarctica since the journey takes less time.
 Not only does it eliminate the discomforts of cruising across the Drake Passage, but you can also use the extra time for more adventures on the continent.

-You can board the Secret Atlas air cruise from Punta Arenas, Chile and reach King George Island in around two hours.
+You can board the Secret Atlas air cruise from Punta Natales, Chile and reach King George Island in around two hours.
 From there, you will board the cruise ship, custom-designed for air cruise trips to Antarctica.

-While an air cruise is more expensive, within a few hours of departing from Punta Arenas, you can be standing close to majestic glaciers.
+While an air cruise is more expensive, within a few hours of departing from Punta Natales, you can be standing close to majestic glaciers.
 We’d say that for travellers with less time, this is the best option.

 Travel tips